A system for communicating with others using signals that convey meaning and are combined according to rules of grammar

 A well defined sequence of procedures or rules that guarantees a solution to a problem.

 A mental shortcut that involves making a probability judgment by comparing an object or event to a prototype of the object or event.

-A framing effect in which people make decisions about a current situation based on that they have previously invested in the situation.
+A framing effect in which people make decision about a current situation based on what they have previously invested in the situation.

-Proposes that people choose to take on risk when evaluating potential losses and avoid risks when evaluating potential gains.
+Proposes that people choose to take on risk when evaluation potential losses and avoid risks when evaluation potential gains.

 Frequency Format Hypothesis